CS 314 Specification 2 - Implementing a Class - Mathematical Matrix

 no methods to alter its size.
 So unlike the

-IntList we created in class it does not make
+we created in lecture it does NOT make

 sense to have extra capacity.
 The size of the 2d array of ints will